Timon and Pumbaa: The Lion King's Timon & Pumbaa

-In "Sense & Senegambia", Pumbaa is also revealed to have a deceased uncle named Ernie.
-In that same episode, Pumbaa believes he lost his bug-hunting skills after failing to catch and eat a cricket.
-Timon thinks this is because there is something wrong with the warthog's senses and so he purchases expensive aids for his friend.
-Pumbaa later learns from his dream of talking to Uncle Ernie that he needs to believe in himself and therefore, he regains his confidence and succeeds in catching bugs.
+As usual, Pumbaa proves to be the brains of the duo, but Timon thinks that he is.
+It is shown in the series that Pumbaa is very popular among the jungle and usually gains the chance to live the glamorous life, but gives it up for Timon.
+Pumbaa's notorious odor also annoys Timon on some occasions, as shown in the episode "Scent of the South" where he berates Pumbaa for smelling bad, leading Pumbaa to seek help from a skunk expert to remove his odor.
+In the episode "Russia Hour", Pumbaa is shown to have an uncle named Boaris, who is very famous in Russia due to his ballet dancing skills.
+Pumbaa is also shown to have a deceased uncle named Ernie in "Sense & Senegambia".
 In another episode "New Guinea Pig", it is shown that Pumbaa's tusks can get in his way of doing some activities or passing through some things.
 As a result, Pumbaa starts to get tired of them and considers trading them to the three natives.
-The warthog later realizes how useful his tusks are, as he uses them to free Timon and create an ice replica of himself.
-Pumbaa learns from Timon that his tusks are the most important parts of what makes him who he is.
-Also, years before the episode "Madagascar About You", an arranged marriage has been set up for Pumbaa before he was even born.
+The warthog later realizes how useful his tusks are and learns from Timon that they are an important part of what makes him who he is.
+It is also revealed that years before the episode "Madagascar About You", an arranged marriage has been set up for Pumbaa before he was even born.